primevendor/Immutable_transactions/README.md

 # Immutable_transactions
-for both frontend and backend write cd Project_folder in terminal first as our folder name is Project_folder r
+for both frontend and backend first write cd Project_folder in terminal as our folder name is Project_folder

 Frontend :
 Open terminal and type cd frontend in terminal